stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

 description: Parser Combinators will help you to parse structures easily and save time while checking business rules.
 ---

+## Introduction

+Parsing is a common task in software development: consists on search through a string of symbols and extract structures from them.
+For instance, a JSON, de facto format for sending data, is an string of symbols that follows a [syntax](https://www.w3schools.com/js/js_json_syntax.asp) to define a JavaScript Object.
+When we need to extract data from a JSON (or a well known format like XML or Yaml) we can search for a library to deal with it.

+We can use the parser for two things:
+1. Verify that an input text is correctly written.
+Basically, to say "Yes, it’s correct" or "No, it isn’t".
+2. Extract an structure from an input text and use that structure in an application.

-Parsing is a common task in software development and consists on looking for structures into strings of symbols.
-For instance, getting an object from a JSON, XML, etc. Some formats are very well known and there are some libraries to deal with them.
-However, what would happen with structures that meet specific business rules?
-Like license plates of a country, phone numbers, identificators, etc. Perhaps, it would be hard or impossible to find a library for them.
-Because of that, the programmer will have to write a parser to deal with those specific structures.
+However, what would happen with structures that meet specific some specific business rules or syntax but it is not well known?
+For instance: license plates of a country, phone numbers, identificators, etc. Perhaps, it would be hard (or impossible) to find a library for them.
+In those cases, programmers will have to write a parser to deal with those very specific structures.

-A parser for a [plate of Ecuador](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Ecuador) (e. g.
-ABC-1234) will be the example to show the methods of parsing.
+We will write a parser for a [plate of Ecuador](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Ecuador) (e. g.
+ABC-1234) to explain some of the methods of parsing.
 The plate will meet the following criteria:

-- Start with three letters
+- It starts with three letters.
 - The first letters belongs to a province of the country (e. g.
-P stands for Pichincha)
+P stands for Pichincha).
-- The second letter called the key letter identifies the type of license plate.
+- The second letter, called the key letter, identifies the type of license plate.
-	If the key letter is one of [AZQEMW] then it belongs to a special vehicle, otherwise it refrest to a particular or private vehicle.
+	If the key letter is one of [AZQEMW] then it belongs to a special vehicle, otherwise it is just a particular or private vehicle.
-- After the letters there is a hyphen (-)
+- A hyhpen (-) separates the letters from the numbers.
-- At the end there are three of four numbers from 000 to 9999
+- Finally, the plane ends with a set of three to four numbers, from 000 to 9999.

-We can use the parser for two things:
-1. Verify that an input text plate is correctly written.
-Basically, to say "Yes, it’s correct" or "No, it isn’t".
-2. Extract the plate from an input text and use that structure to deal with it in an application.

-The plate could be represented with the following structure:
+We are going to use the following data types to represent a plate and its
+attributes:

 ```haskell
 data Plate =